 - I knew that there was a Matwork Repertoire, but never realised that there was a standard Repertoire for the Reformer.
 I find it surprising that this wasn’t really a part of my original training…

-I see now that there is a Mat and Reformer repertoire.
-This has given learning objectives and a syllabus – there’s a need to THINK about and PLAN how you’re going to teach the subject matter, yes, but there’s no need to ever plan the subject matter – because it’s already there.
+There is a Mat and Reformer repertoire and it’s pretty standardised.
+This provides learning objectives and a syllabus – there’s a need to THINK about and PLAN how you’re going to teach the subject matter, yes, but there’s no need to ever plan the subject matter – because it’s already there.
 Gone is the need to reinvent the wheel for every client.
 There’s a syllabus to plan from and objectives to work towards.

 A more Classical approach made me feel much more confident in what I was actually teaching and where I was taking the students.
 Previously, I was without direction.
 Now, the direction is clearly signposted.
 There is a repertoire and there is an order.

 - I didn’t know what an exercise was!
 Stomach Massage: one or five exercises?
 Footwork – is it a series or is it variations?
 What about Rowing?

 - Pilates is much more than just the exercises.
 I learned that there are “concepts”.

-- In my own practice, I used to duck out of stuff that I didn’t enjoy…
+- In my own personal practice, I used to duck out of stuff that I didn’t enjoy…

 I see now that we spend our time moving in and out of it not actually staying fixed in Neutral Pelvis.
 Pilates is movement, not static positions.
 It’s become a non-issue.

 - I was over-teaching and over-correcting and trying to get each exercise as perfect as possible.